prima101112/prima101112.github.io/content/posts/running-qwen-in-m2-mac-air-machine.md

 ![IT WILL BE FREE](/img/qwen-m2-4.png)

 ## The Realization

 - When running as chat in command line the llm are working fine. slow but still ok.
 - When try in visualcode studio as code assistant its kind of freeze, work but extreamly slow.
-- token based API + continou still the best and the most effective (for me).
+- token based API + continue still the best and the most effective (for me).

 ## summary step by step

 - Install and Set Up Ollama
-- Test the Model (ollama run <model>)
+- Test the Model (ollama run {model})
 - Integrate with Continue.dev
 - enjoy and realize that how complex is LLM that even M2 is strugling.